clojure/data.priority-map/README.md

 `[2 :apple]` and `[2 :apricot]` tie, but are not equal.

-The correct way to construct such a priority map is by specifying a keyfn, which is used to extract the true priority from the priority map's vals.
+The correct way to construct such a priority map is by specifying a keyfn, which is used to compute or extract the true priority from the priority map's vals.
 (Note: It might seem a little odd that the priority-extraction function is called a *key*fn, even though it is applied to the map's values.
-This terminology is based on the docstring of clojure.core/sort-by, which uses `keyfn` for the function which extracts the sort order.)
+This terminology is based on the docstring of clojure.core/sort-by, which uses `keyfn` for the function which computes the *sort keys*.)

 In the above example,